efenocchi/PillSearch-Activeloop/blog_post.md

 The goal is to upload a photo of a pill and recognize it.
 To obtain noteworthy results it was decided to divide the problem into different phases which will be explained in the following paragraphs.

-To run the project you need to follow the steps in the [github repository](https://github.com/efenocchi/PillSearch-Activeloop):
+To execute the project you need to run the following steps taken from the [github repository](https://github.com/efenocchi/PillSearch-Activeloop):

 Create a new virtual environment